 The circle is divided into 16 equal sectors and the sectors are arranged as shown in the fig. 3.
 The area of the circle will be equal to that of the parallelogram shaped figure formed by the sectors cut out from the circle.
 Since the sectors have equal area, each sector will have equal arc length.
-The green colored sectors will contribute for the half of the circumference and blue colored sectors will contribute for the other half.
+The green coloured sectors will contribute to half of the circumference and blue coloured sectors will contribute to the other half.
 If the number of sectors cut from the circle is increased, the parallelogram will eventually look like a rectangle with length equal to πr and breadth equal to r.

-The area of rectangle (A) will also be the area of circle.
+The area of a rectangle (A) will also be the area of a circle.
 So, we have

 Using areas of triangles